|To: All potential Travel Players and Parents

 Travel baseball practice can begin for some teams in November, with indoor practices.
-Each coach reserves the right to have a specialized off season training program, consisting of either town facility (Clearfield Rec Center or North Amherst Rec Center aka NARC), Sports Performance Park 2 @ Eastern Hills Mall, Lou Gehrig Laser Softball facility on Roll rd, or other facility.
+Each coach reserves the right to have a specialized off season training program, consisting of either town facility (Clearfield Rec Center or North Amherst Rec Center aka NARC), Sports Performance Park @ Eastern Hills Mall, All in Sports, Lou Gehrig Laser Softball facility on Roll Rd, or other facilities.
 A parent should contact the coach prior to tryouts to determine there projected plan, if its a concern to the parent.
 We encourage boys to play other sports in the off season.
 However, missing your teams off season practices, may slow there personal development.
 Travel baseball is a team commitment .
 Every age will have a different schedule, depending on the coaches outline, and training facilities availability.

-Tryouts : 8U teams will be tried out in the first weekend of June or as close as possible to that date.
-The 9u -15u occur annually at Lou Gehrig in mid to late August.
+Tryouts : 8U teams will be tried out in the first or second weekend of May or as close as possible to that date.
+The 9u -18u occur annually at Lou Gehrig in early to mid August.
 Boys will be evaluated in the areas of pitching, hitting, fielding, throwing and running.
-The 8u and 9u tryouts will be conducted by the VP of Tournament Baseball, using experienced, knowledgeable, baseball evaluators.
-At 10u and older, each teams manager will conduct there respective tryouts.
-He may use any combination of Lou Gehrig managers/coaches to assist him in evaluating at team tryouts.
+The 8u, 9u , and 10u tryouts will be conducted by the Baseball Committee members, using experienced, knowledgeable, baseball evaluators.
+At 11u and older, each teams manager and committee will conduct there respective tryouts.
+He may use any combination of Lou Gehrig managers / coaches to assist him in evaluating at team tryouts.
 At least two board members will be present to assist or watch the process to ensure fairness, safety and integrity.
 They will also be available to answer any questions that may arise.

 During tryouts, parents are asked to stay in the bleachers and away from the players unless requested.
 This will minimize the distraction to the boys and allow the evaluators to do their jobs.
 Some parents may be asked to help out with the younger children within the dugouts.
 This will be for safety reasons, as we don’t want them swinging bats and throwing balls without direct supervision.

-Lou Gehrig will attempt to field two teams at every level, 8 - 15.
-An exception may be granted to add a third team at a level, by the travel committee, based on interest and talent.
+Lou Gehrig will attempt to field three teams at every level, 8u - 15u .
 Our goal is to assemble competent teams at each level of play with the purpose of playing competitive baseball.
-We typically have a large number of boys that tryout every year, unfortunately, some boys will not make a LG baseball travel team for their particular level.
+We typically have a large number of boys that tryout every year, unfortunately, some boys will not make a Lou Gehrig Iron Horse Travel Baseball team for their particular level.
 If your child does not make the travel team, we strongly encourage them to continue with the house program and continue to develop their skills.
 Lou Gehrig offers many off-season clinics to help develop skills.

-The VP of Travel baseball or designees will oversees the selection process for all teams.
+The VP's of Baseball or designees will oversees the selection process for all teams.
 Some or all of the factors described below will be taken into consideration when selecting a player to a team.